planksip/planksip/README.md

 As a philosopher, my goal would be to see support from the www Consortium (W3C) to implement a subjective feedback environment regulated by Markov chains, as outlined in this Gadfly project into augmenting future iterations of the Resource Description Framework (Brick and Guha 1999), parsing the abundance of unnecessary "noise" without sacrificing the subjective aspects of thought. it was a challenging framework to conceptualize and the work continues.
 Compatible with the DARPA Agent Markup Language (DAML), future iterations focus on agent interaction on the internet (Hendler and McGuinness 2000).
 The type of interactions is explored in greater detail in the p.(x) = Big Data Determinism (2020).

 A common language for philosophers of the future gives Kings and kin alike an augmented Artificial Intelligence with planksip® as the domain and sandbox for concept testing.
-The Gadfly app is compacted next step to deliver the philosophy of self-replicating wisdom.
+The Gadfly app is a compacted next step intended to deliver a measurable philosophy of self-replicating wisdom.
 Goals are as follows:
 - To integrate planksip® domain knowledge with operational knowledge
 - Share structural information in real time
 - Repurpose planksip® domain knowledge
 - Limit planksip® domain assumptions
+- Provide a sound logical ontological framework

+As planksip® supporters, contributors and potential programmers move outside the planksip® environment with the intention and ability to share a common understanding of information among people or software agents the industry insiders (Musen 1992; Gruber 1993) [a] similar sentiment was included in the original design motivation for developing the Gadfly app.
+Commercially available Bluetooth devices are easily integrated into the experience to simultaneously disseminate mnemonic cues through multi-directional nodes of input (Sanderson 2020).
+Time interval variations are discussed in discrete packets of sequential information flow, negating temptations towards quantum relativism.
+The packets populate in increments of 50ms, giving agents an order of magnitude increase to create and propagate thought.

 As planksip® supporters, contributors and potential programmers move outside the planksip® environment with the intention and ability to share a common understanding of information among people or software agents the industry insiders (Musen 1992; Gruber 1993) share a similar sentiment included in the original design motivation for developing the Gadfly app.
 Commercially available Bluetooth devices are easily integrated into the experience to simultaneously disseminate mnemonic cues through multi-directional nodes of input (Sanderson 2020).
 Time interval variations are discussed in discrete packets of sequential information flow, negating temptations towards quantum relativism.
 The packets populate in increments of 50ms, giving agents an order of magnitude increase to create and propagate thought.